mjdiaz/userinterface.js/README.md

 UserInterface.runModel("button", {parentNode: document.body});
 ```

+## Commom errors

+### Cannot set property 'binding' of undefined

+UserInterface.js could not find the model specified when calling ``UserInterface.bind``.

+[Open an issue](https://github.com/thoughtsunificator/userinterface.js/issues) if your issue is not listed above.

 ## Using the Collection

 userinterface.js also provides a [collection](https://github.com/thoughtsunificator/userinterface.js-collection) that contains a few basic models to get you started.